Ok it’s time to talk about the most embarrassing subject ever….yeast infections.

 Coffee enemas are completely safe and works wonderfully to remove fecal matter and detoxify the liver and colon. (source)

-♦ After you have treated your colon, you are going to want to follow the strict dietary guidelines as mentioned above for some time.
+♦ After you have treated your colon, you are going to want to continue to follow the strict dietary guidelines as mentioned above for a while.

 ♦ Lastly, you want to replenish the good bacteria by supplementing with a probiotic.